 Where other masks tend to be more ‘stiff’ or ‘taught’ Re-Mask masks are very loose and while this does make them more comfortable to wear, it also means that it’s much harder to remove leaks.
 I was able to achieve a decent fit after a few minutes of adjustment but I was not able to remove all of the leaks.

 Something that is important to note is that Re-Mask sizes are larger than other masks.
 That is to say, a small Re-Mask is significantly bigger than most other small size masks.
 The same goes for comparing large Re-Mask to the large size of most other brands.
 For this reason, make sure to check their sizing guide.
 You may need to purchase a size smaller than you normally would.

+Due to the lighter fit of the mask, and the lighter materials, the mask does feel comfortable to wear.
 I found this very noticeable in the past week when I have been wearing a Re-mask Organic (without a valve).
 It is currently summer in South Korea, and the air pollution in Seoul often means that wearing a mask is advisable.
 However, the temperature also often gets to 35 degrees.

 I found Re-Mask to be more comfortable in this hot weather.
 While realistically no mask is comfortable in hot weather, compared to other masks that I have experienced I found this to be on the more comfortable side.

 Overall, the Re-Mask models are comfortable but I would not wear them in situations where the best protection is needed.
 They much better protection that surgical masks and other lower-protection masks but they don’t provide the same protection as tighter fitting masks due to leaks which are hard to remove.

 With that being said, everyone has a different facial-shape and each mask will fit everyone differently.
 My experiences may be different to yours and the mask may fit you better or worse.
 Unfortunately, the only way to know for certain is to try it for yourself.